bkieft-usa/jgi_integration/readthedocs/run.md

 *   Running multi-omics factor analysis

+*   Saving your configuration and notebook files to create persistent copies of the workflow run

 _Note:_ This tutorial assumes you’ve already completed all stages of the workflow and environment setup detailed in _setup.md._

 ## **Running the Notebook**